 (3) Despite subsection (2), a person is not responsible for a vehicle under subsection (2)(b), if it can be shown that the person did not agree to becoming an owner of the vehicle and has notified the CEO in writing accordingly or has given a notice to a similar effect to another Australian driver licensing authority.

+[Section 6 amended by No. 8 of 2012 s.
+232.]

 7. Abbreviations

 In provisions of a road law dealing with penalties for offences —